shaun4727/youTube-clone/README.md

 -   class-variance-authority in tailwind.
 -   ---------------------------------------------video has not been attached to category yet. this is pending. fetching video from existing videos which is not equal to current video
+-   use of flatmap ( Array.flatmap)
+-   what 'flex-shrink-0' does?
+-   Implement Infinite scroll